Wednesday, 30 August 2023

 Our ship, Sylvia Earle, hiding behind an iceberg.

-Sky sea and ice - exquisitely tranquility
+Sky sea and ice - exquisite tranquility

 Our crazy leader posing for a fun shot.

-They engaged in the most bizarre industries – yarn making and bacon processing (where the meat came from is anyone’s guess).
+The settlement once engaged in the most bizarre industries – yarn making and bacon processing (where the meat came from is anyone’s guess).
 The settlement was abandoned in 1960 but I think it might be used as a summer camp these days.
 We were in the EL’s zodiac which was fun but I wished I had been in Alex’s because the rocks along the coastline were intriguing.
 C’est la vie!

 Fascinating patterns in the rocks caused by volcanic intrusions